JackSoby/walden/README.md

 # Walden

-This app is built on top of Phoenix/Elixir with a Postgres DB
+This app is built on top of Phoenix/Elixir with a Postgres DB.

 To Install Pheonix/Elixir follow this guide: